petems/azure-resource-group-inventory/README.md

-# Azure Resource Group CLI
+# azure-resource-group-inventory

-A command-line tool to fetch Azure resource groups and their creation times using the Azure Management API.
+`azrginventory` is a command-line tool to get a full inventory of all your Azure resource groups within a subscription, including when each group was created (based on the earliest resource in the group).

 ## Features

 - Fetches all resource groups from a specified Azure subscription
-- Retrieves creation times for each resource group
+- Determines the creation time for each resource group, based on the earliest resource in the group
 - **🆕 Detects default Azure resource groups** and shows context about what created them
 - Supports both command-line flags and environment variables for configuration
 - Clean, formatted output with resource group details

 ## Default Resource Group Detection

-This tool automatically identifies default resource groups created by Azure services and provides context about what created them:
+`azrginventory` automatically identifies default resource groups created by Azure services and provides context about what created them:

 | Pattern | Created By | Description |
 |---------|------------|-------------|